JuliaVlasov/GEMPIC.jl/README.md

 A Julia example of implementation of the [GEMPIC](https://arxiv.org/abs/1609.03053)

 This is a translation from a Fortran code written by :

-- Katharina Kormann  (Max-Planck-Institut fur Plasmaphysik - Garching (Germany))
+- Katharina Kormann
+- Benedikt Perse
-- Eric Sonnendrucker (Max-Planck-Institut fur Plasmaphysik - Garching (Germany))
+- Eric Sonnendrucker

+from Max-Planck-Institut fur Plasmaphysik - Garching (Germany)